ke-4140/about/README.md

 * [ke-frontend](https://github.com/ke-4140/ke-frontend) - Frontend repo written with React

 ## Features
-TODO
+* Allow automatic key frame extraction from a recorded lecture video
+* Associate transcript with the extracted key frames
+* Provide a web interface to edit the timestamp of the generated key frames
+* Allow the key frames and transcript to be exported to a PDF file

 ## Stack Used
-TODO
+Frontend: React
+Backend: Laravel PHP, Python (Pafy, OpenCV, scikit-image), MySQL, S3

 ## Installation
-Please visit [ke-docker](https://github.com/ke-4140/ke-docker) for installation guide.
+Please visit [ke-docker](https://github.com/ke-4140/ke-docker) for the installation guide.